Presidency of Ulysses S. Grant: Second term (1873–1877)

-Reconstruction
+Reconstruction continued

 Grant was vigorous in his enforcement of the 14th and 15th amendments and prosecuted thousands of persons who violated African American civil rights; he used military force to put down political insurrections in Louisiana, Mississippi, and South Carolina.
 He proactively used military and Justice Department enforcement of civil rights laws and the protection of African Americans more than any other 19th-century president.
 He used his full powers to weaken the Ku Klux Klan, reducing violence and intimidation in the South.
 He appointed James Milton Turner as the first African American minister to a foreign nation.
 Grant's relationship with Charles Sumner, the leader in promoting civil rights, was shattered by the Senator's opposition to Grant's plan to acquire Santo Domingo by treaty.
 Grant retaliated, firing men Sumner had recommended and having allies strip Sumner of his chairmanship of the Foreign Relations Committee.
 Sumner joined the Liberal Republican movement in 1872 to fight Grant's reelection.

 Conservative resistance to Republican state governments grew after the 1872 elections.
 With the destruction of the Klan in 1872, new secret paramilitary organizations arose in the Deep South.
 In Mississippi, North Carolina, South Carolina, and Louisiana, the Red Shirts and White League operated openly and were better organized than the Ku Klux Klan.
-Their goals were to oust the Republicans, return Conservative whites to power, and use whatever illegal methods needed to achieve them.
+Their goals were to oust the Republicans, return Conservative whites to power, and use whatever illegal methods were needed to achieve them.
 Being loyal to his veterans, Grant remained determined that African Americans would receive protection.